Be The Change: Take Action in 2022

 Join us for a text or phone bank.
 Our Outreach Team helps us mobilize voters to contact their lawmakers, turn people out for online events, and connect people to ACLU resources.
 We host at least one phone or text bank a week.

 Chapters are the grassroots team of the ACLU, organizing locally across Northern California.
 They host events to build community and educate the public, cultivate partnerships with local organizations and leaders, and work with staff to move forward ACLU campaign goals and civil liberties priorities.
-Learn more at one of our upcoming info sessions
+Click here to learn more about your local Chapter.

 Please sign up for individual trainings and events below.
 You can sign up for one or all: they’re free!
 Check back here for recordings and an updated calendar as we add new trainings and events throughout the year.
 If at any time you have questions, please email firstname.lastname@example.org.